rushfive/RunInfoBuilder/README.md

 ### A Simple Example

-A program is desired that can read some message from the `args`, and then do one of many things with it via a command.
+A program is desired that can read some message from the `args`, and then do one of many things as determined by a command.

 For example, it may take the message and send it off to some HTTP endpoint.
 The required information for this has been collected into this `RunInfo` class: